 The lack of tools to efficiently engineer many combinations of gene variants and characterize their impact limits the genetic profiling and understanding of many complex traits.
-Here we first illustrate a method to straightforwardly generate and profile a large population of multi-mutant individuals to permit a DCGA.
-The demonstrated DCGA of ABC transporters revealed many complex multi-variant phenotypes that could be used to learn a systembetter understand model of underlying genetic relationships.
+Here we illustrate a method to straightforwardly generate and profile a large population of multi-mutant individuals to permit a DCGA.
+The demonstrated DCGA of ABC transporters revealed many complex multi-variant phenotypes that could be used to learn a non-linear system model of underlying genetic relationships.
 This analysis revealed many novel gene functions and gene-gene relationships, even within this highly-studied gene family.
 These results motivate similar DCGAs of other gene groups, and the continued use of this engineered population to study the mechanisms of ABC-transporter-mediated drug clearance of other compounds over existing single-knockout approaches.

 The proposed method enables the use of a cross-based approach to efficiently introduce complex combinations of mutations into a population of uniquely identifiable cells.
 This is straighforwardly adaptable for use with other multi-gene deletions strains, such as a 16-deletion mutant in GPCR pathway-related genes44.
 In other model organisms such as C. elegans, methods to introduce targeted gene knockouts45 or loss-of-function mutations46 may enable analogous strategies.
 The cross-based approach allows mutations to be distributed between the two parents, permitting a similar strategy even if introduction of all mutations into a single individual would cause considerable defects or lethality.
 To further avoid such potential ‘dead ends’, it is also possible to extend the cross-based strategy using a more complex series of matings between several multi-mutant parents.